ctp-eos/ctp-eos/README.md

 ## 🌌 Vision

-CTP-EOS is the first step in a **conscious-aware computing model**.
+CTP-EOS™ is the first step in a **conscious-aware computing model**.
 It is aligned with technologies meant to interface with:

 * CTP Gravitic Propulsion